 (Greg Kleiner and Steph Farber)

-The students in seventh grade will return to the core stories of the Torah, examining them at a more mature level to understand their meaning and contemporary lessons.
+The students in seventh grade study the core stories of the Torah, beginning in Genesis and working through Exodus, examining them at a more mature level to understand their meaning and contemporary lessons.
 In addition, this special year addressing the needs of our bar and bat mitzvah students aims to give students opportunities to process the experience that they are going through during this year of changes, and encourage them to make the commitment to continue their Jewish studies through adulthood.

 HEBREW HIGH SCHOOL